mcfletch/2daypython/input.rst

 Getting Input
 =============

-Most programs want to take some input to produce some output:
+Most programs want to take some :py:func:`raw_input` to produce some output:

 .. code-block:: python